 The GTX 980 TI was a deceptive card when it came out because people expected it to underperform, but it held its own against both NVIDIA’s flagship models of its time as well as the direct competitors in the AMD market.
 Even years later it still holds up well to user benchmark tests, delivering blistering framerates in popular games, even visually demanding ones.

-At the time of their respective launches, the 980 TI cost about $50 more than the 1080, and at the same time, predictably, the earlier model cards dropped in price.
+At the time of their respective launches, the 980 TI cost a little more than 1080, and at the same time, predictably, the earlier model cards dropped in price.
 When the 980 TI debuted, the cost of the 980 fell so that it would not compete in the same price point as the 980 TI, while the 6 GB difference in memory did little to justify the fact that the Titan X was almost half again as expensive as the 980 TI.

 In terms of size, the GTX 980 TI length is comparable to other graphics cards by both NVIDIA and AMD.
 It occupies 267 mm inside the case, the same size as the GTX 1080, and the card will take up two PCIe slots at the back of the computer when plugged into the motherboard.